-A. A prohibited practices case shall be initiated by filing with the board a complaint on a form furnished by the board.
-The form shall set forth, at a minimum, name, address and phone number, labor organization, or employee against whom the complaint is filed (the respondent) and of its representative if known, the specific section of the act claimed to have been violated; the name, address, and phone number of the complainant; a concise description of the facts constituting the asserted violation; and a declaration that the information provided is true and correct to the knowledge of the complaining party.
-The complaint shall be signed and dated, filed with the board, and served upon the respondent.
-The board shall appoint a designee to oversee the prohibited practices proceedings as set forth in this chapter, and the designee shall have the authority to do so.
+A. A prohibited practices case shall be initiated by filing with the director a complaint on a form furnished by the director.
+The form shall set forth, at a minimum, name, address and phone number of the public employer, labor organization, or employee against whom the complaint is filed (the respondent) and of its representative if known, the specific section of the act claimed to have been violated; the name, address, and phone number of the complainant; a concise description of the facts constituting the asserted violation; and a declaration that the information provided is true and correct to the knowledge of the complaining party.
+The complaint shall be signed and dated, filed with the director, and served upon the respondent.

-B. When an individual employee files a prohibited practices complaint alleging a violation of Subsection F and H of Section 19, Subsection C or D of Section 20 of the act, an interpretation given to the collective bargaining agreement by APS and the exclusive representative shall be presumed correct.

-Section 2 - Limitations Period: Any complaint filed more than six months following the conduct claimed to violate the act, or more than six months after the complainant either discovered or reasonably should have discovered each conduct, shall be dismissed.
+- B. When an individual employee files a prohibited practices complaint alleging a violation of Subsection F and H of Section 19, Subsection C or D of Section 20 of the act, an interpretation given to the collective bargaining agreement by the employer and the exclusive representative shall be presumed correct. - 3.9 LIMITATIONS PERIOD: Any complaint filed more than six months following the conduct claimed to violate the act, or more than six months after the complainant either discovered or reasonably should have discovered each conduct, shall be dismissed.